 • Litz wire creates no distortions due to so-called “strand jumping” or diode effects resulting from loosely contacting oxide layers of adjacent naked strands.

-[fig. 3. (pending): Individual wires of differing thicknesses are bunched together to form different geometries.
-Many variations of Litz structure exist, most founded upon the main idea of first bunching and then twisting into spirals.]
+[Fig. 3.: Individual wires of differing thicknesses are bunched together to form different geometries.
+Many variations of the Litz structure exist, most of which are based on the main idea of first bunching and then twisting into spirals.]

 How C-MARC™ is profoundly different

-[fig. 5. (pending): C-MARC™ Litz schematic layout.
-The clockwise and counter-clockwise spirals are mirrored in diameter, step and wire gauge, while at the same time being superposed in relation to one another.
+[Fig. 5.: C-MARC™ Litz schematic layout.
+The clockwise and counter clockwise spirals are mirrored in diameter, step and wire gauge, while at the same time superposed in relation to one another.
 This results in opposite phase induction within the very structure of a single polarity line.
 While production speed is substantially slower, the silence of operation of C-MARC™ wire is far superior to standard Litz structures.]

-(2) This is not all.
-LessLoss C-MARC™ wire features two-scale "fractal" replication of the aforementioned mutually superposed counter-twisted layout.
-This mirrored and nested structure further enhances the mutual cancellation of counter-polarized inductive twists, while at the same time allowing enlarged overall cable cross-sectional designs which serve to further lower resistance without at all sacrificing signal fidelity or flexibility.
+(2) This is not all!
+LessLoss C-MARC™ wire features two-scale ‘fractal’ replication of the aforementioned mutually superposed counter-twisted layout.
+This mirrored and nested structure further enhances the mutual cancellation of counter-polarised inductive twists, while at the same time allowing enlarged overall cable cross-sectional designs which serve to further lower resistance without any sacrifice of signal fidelity or flexibility.

-[fig. 6.: C-MARC™ shown in two-scale fractal replication.
-Everything that occurs geometrically at the core level is again repeated at the larger level, thus further reducing induction of noise.
-Just as the initial clockwise and counter-clockwise spirals are mirrored in diameter, step and wire gauge, while at the same time being superposed in relation to one another, so, too, at the larger level.
-This makes the cable a very silent performer while not influencing the natural tone color of sensitive signals throughout the frequency spectrum.]
+[Fig. 6.: C-MARC™ shown in two-scale fractal replication.
+Everything that occurs geometrically at the core level is repeated again at the larger level, thus further reducing the induction of noise.
+Just as the initial clockwise and counter clockwise spirals are mirrored in diameter, step, and wire gauge, while at the same time superposed in relation to one another, so too at the larger level.
+This makes the cable a silent performer without influencing the natural tone colour of sensitive signals throughout the frequency spectrum.]

 What this means

 C-MARC™ is intrinsically the most silent wire on the planet and provides pure transmission of signal.
-The degree of silence of the working solution is in direct proportion to the degree of superposition of the counter-polarized twists as well as in the degree of their mirrored equality in terms of turn radius, step and resistance.
-The idea being that in the best of worlds, both opposite "polarities" of a single lead of C-MARC™ wire induce the exact same noise, and a perfect summation to zero will result at both ends of the line.
+The degree of silence of the working solution is in direct proportion to the degree of superposition of the counter-polarised twists, as well as in the degree of their mirrored equality in terms of turn radius, step, and resistance.
+The idea being that in the best of worlds, both opposite ‘polarities’ of a single lead of C-MARC™ wire induce the exact same noise, and a perfect summation to zero will result at both ends of the line.

-(3) Because the individual enameled wires which make up the unique Litz structure of the C-MARC™ wire are so small in diameter (0.125mm), this further enlarges the ratio between total surface area and total cross section for even better phase relationship along the entire spectrum.
+(3) Because the individual enamelled wires which make up the unique Litz structure of the C-MARC™ wire are so small in diameter (0.125mm), the ratio between total surface area and total cross section is further enlarged for an even better phase relationship across the entire spectrum.

-(4) This structure further enhances flexibility and ease of bed on any axis, especially for large cross section cables, without unnecessarily enlarging the entire cable assembly.
+(4) This structure further enhances flexibility and ease of bed on any axis, especially for large cross-sectional cables, without unnecessarily enlarging the entire cable assembly.

-(5) The strands used in C-MARC™ wire are covered with thinnest technically possible colorless enamel.
+(5) The strands used in C-MARC™ wire are covered with the thinnest technically possible colourless enamel.
 They are solderable once tinned in a soldering pot.

-(6) There is no plastic throughout; instead, C-MARC™ wire and cables are insulated with tightly braided 100% natural, gassed and macerated cotton fiber with double coverage for added protection.
-This results in a very lightweight, highly flexible, naturally sounding product with today's best performance characteristics for delicate audio applications with an enormous signal-to-noise ratio.
+(6) There is no plastic at all; instead, C-MARC™ wire and cables are insulated with tightly braided, 100% natural, gassed, and macerated cotton fibre with double coverage for added protection.
+This results in a very lightweight, highly flexible, natural-sounding product with today's best performance characteristics for delicate audio applications with an enormous signal-to-noise ratio.

 How does the new C-MARC™ Bulk Cable compare to the DFPC, Anchorwave and Homage to Time?